desihub/fiberassign/README.md

 configurations in the platforms directory.
 This is done by exporting an environment variable and setting it to the name of the file in the platforms directory you want to use.
-For example, when building at NERSC with HPCPorts, you would do:
+For example, when building at NERSC with HPCPorts on the Cray systems, you would do:

+    $> hpcports shared_gnu
+    $> module load cfitsio-hpcp
     $> export PLATFORM=hpcports
     $> make install